dr-cs/databases/slides/advanced-relational-design.md

 2. **for each** subset of attributes $X$ in $R_1$:
     - compute $X^+$ with respect to $S$.
 Note that there may be attributes in $X^+$ that are in $R$ but not in $R_1$.
     - Add to $T$ on nontrivial FDs $X \rightarrow A$ for which $A$ is in $X^+$ and $R_1$.
-3. Transform $T$ into a minimal cover of the FDs that hold on $R_1$ by the follosing procedure:
+3. Optional: transform $T$ into a minimal cover of the FDs that hold on $R_1$ by the follosing procedure:
     - **while** there is an FD $F$ in $T$ that is implied by other FDs in $T$:
         - remove $F$ from $T$
     - **repeat**